|Country Information & Lifestyle|

-The vibrant capital, Santo Domingo, is the largest city in the Caribbean and was the first permanent European settlement in the New World, established by Spain in 1496.
+The vibrant capital, Santo Domingo, is the largest city in the Caribbean, the first permanent European settlement in the New World, established by Spain in 1496.
 The city is known throughout the Caribbean for its upscale hotels and restaurants and certainly its nightlife.
-The city's Colonial Zone one of the great treasures of Spanish America today, with many original buildings intact and restored, full of ambiance and romanticism of such an old-world setting.
+The city's Colonial Zone is one of the great treasures of Spanish America today, full of ambience and romanticism of such an old-world setting, with many original buildings intact and restored.

-Nature lovers should consider a trip to Jarabacoa, in the mountainous region known rather wistfully as the Dominican Alps and a trip on foot, horseback or motorcycle taxi to the surrounding waterfalls and forest is really something.
+Nature lovers should consider a trip to Jarabacoa, in the mountainous region known rather wistfully as the Dominican Alps.
+A trip on foot, horseback or motorcycle taxi to the surrounding waterfalls and forest is really something.
 There are plenty of adventure tours such as white-water rafting or canoe trips, canyoning, jeep safaris, paragliding to name just a few, this is a fun place to visit.

 Founded in 1495 by Christopher Columbus, La Vega is the site of one of the oldest settlements in the New World.
 Gold was discovered here by the Spanish in the 1490s, and they also established the first mint in the New World here.
 The original settlement, now referred to as La Vega Vieja, was destroyed by a hurricane.